rvegajr/rzdb-code-gen/README.md

 ## How to create your own template

 Lets create a template!
-* In the solution explorer, select the project 'RzDbCodeGen' and create a folder off the project root called "EdmxGen.PropertyDump"
+* In the solution explorer, select the project 'RzDbCodeGen' and create a folder off the project root called "RzDbGen.PropertyDump"
-* Create a new class in this newly created folder and call it "EdmxGen.PropertyDumpGenerator.cs",  paste the following code
+* Create a new class in this newly created folder and call it "RzDbGen.PropertyDumpGenerator.cs",  paste the following code
 ```
 using RzDb.CodeGen;
-public class EdmxGenPropertyDumpGenerator : CodeGenBase
+public class RzDbGenPropertyDumpGenerator : CodeGenBase
 {
-    public EdmxGenPropertyDumpGenerator(string edmxPath, string outputPath) : base(edmxPath, @"EdmxGen.PropertyDump\EdmxGen.PropertyDumpTemplate.cshtml", outputPath)
+    public RzDbGenPropertyDumpGenerator(string edmxPath, string outputPath) : base(edmxPath, @"RzDbGen.PropertyDump\RzDbGen.PropertyDumpTemplate.cshtml", outputPath)
     {

     }
 }
 ```
-* Create another new class in this newly created folder and call it "EdmxGen.PropertyDumpTemplate.cshtml",  paste the following code
+* Create another new class in this newly created folder and call it "RzDbGen.PropertyDumpTemplate.cshtml",  paste the following code
 ```
 @using System.Collections.Generic
 @using RzDb.CodeGen